DiamondBond/goderby/README.md

 ## Technical Details

-- Built with Go 1.21+
+- Built with Go 1.24.5+
 - Uses Bubble Tea for TUI framework
-- Lip Gloss for styling and colors
+- Lip Gloss for styling and colors (custom purple/pink theme)
 - JSON for data storage and saves
 - Modular architecture with separate models, UI, and game logic
+- Clean MVC pattern with message-based communication

 ## File Structure